 Since its founding, Eve has been engaged in multiple market and business development projects around the world.
-Examples of this include several concepts of operation (CONOPS) with Airservices Australia, with the United Kingdom Civil Aviation Authority, and in Brasil with ANAC and the Brasil Air Navigation Service Provider, DECA.
-All of these market and business development initiatives demonstrated Eve's ability to create new procedures and frameworks designed to enable the safe scalability of Urban Air Mobility together with our partners.
-Using these initiatives as a guide, Eve has subsequently also launched CONOPS in, Miami and Japan, and hopes to launch additional concepts of operation in Europe in 2023.
+Examples of this include two concepts of operation (CONOPS) with Airservices Australia as well as with the United Kingdom Civil Aviation Authority.
+Both of these market and business development initiatives demonstrated Eve's ability to create new procedures and frameworks designed to enable the safe scalability of UAM together with our partners.
+Using these initiatives as a guide, Eve has launched CONOPS in Rio de Janeiro, Miami and Japan, and hopes to launch additional concepts of operation in the United States, Brazil and around the world.

-In addition to our market development initiatives, Eve has signednon-binding agreements to sell over 1,910 of our eVTOL aircraft, and we continue to seek additional opportunities for sales partnerships.
-In addition to these deals, Eve has been actively involved in the UAM ecosystem development by signing Memorandums of Understanding (MOUs) with more than 30 market-leading partners in segments spanning infrastructure, operations, platforms, utilities and others.
+In addition to our market development initiatives, Eve has signednon-binding letters of intent to sell over 1,910 of our eVTOL aircraft, and we continue to seek additional opportunities for sales partnerships.
+In addition to these deals, Eve has been actively involved in the UAM ecosystem development by signing Memorandums of Understanding (MOUs) with more than 25 market-leading partners in segments spanning infrastructure, operations, platforms, utilities and others.
 In the future, we plan to focus on implementation and ecosystem readiness with our existing partners while continuing to seek UATM and support-services partnerships in order to complement our business-model and drive growth.